 #9 Moisturize your skin after rinsing off the oil

 Apply a thick lotion after rinsing off the oil to replenish and sooth skin, whilst locking in moisture.

 When to avoid topical magnesium application

 There are some conditions when topical magnesium intake is not recommended:

 - People suffering from kidney failure or other kidney disorders

 - People suffering from heart issues must consult their doctor before using any of the magnesium products.

 - People who have excessively sensitive skin.

-In conclusion, let’s just say that magnesium is excellent for fighting various health disorders.
-You just need to remember a few guidelines to relish its benefits without experiencing sting or burn.
+Magnesium is excellent for fighting various health disorders.
+You just need to remember a few guidelines to relish its benefits without experiencing the dreaded sting or burn.
 Once your body has received an adequate amount of this mineral, magnesium oil itching will disappear naturally after a few days of use.